JeffHing/angular-cabinet/README.md

 ### DrawerTrigger Directive

 The drawerTrigger directive toggles the opening and closing of the drawer.
-It adds mouse and focus event handlers to the element to know when the directive has been triggered.
+It adds mouse and focus handlers to the element to know when the directive has been triggered.
 For applying CSS rules, it adds a 'drawer-trigger' class to the element, and a 'drawer-trigger-open' class to the element when the drawer is opened.